grafana/awesome-k6/README.md

 - [Load Testing. k6 + TypeScript + Azure DevOps](https://alex-klaus.com/load-test-k6-typescript-azure/)
 - [Performance testing with k6](https://blog.shanelee.name/2021/12/15/performance-testing-with-k6/) - On API performance testing, with Open API and TypeScript.
 - [k6 introduces browser automation and Prometheus support in k6 OSS](https://grafana.com/blog/2021/11/24/k6-introduces-browser-automation-and-prometheus-support-in-k6-oss/) - From the Grafana blog: feature announcements at ObservabilityCON 2021.
-- [How to build performance tests into your CI pipeline with k6, GitHub Actions, and Grafana](https://grafana.com/blog/2021/11/29/how-to-build-performance-tests-into-your-ci-pipeline-with-k6-github-actions-and-grafana/) - From the Grafana blog: a summary of Matthew Churcher's ObservabilityCon 2021 talk, Vonage QA Architect.
 - [Testing shift left observability with the Grafana Stack, OpenTelemetry, and k6](https://grafana.com/blog/2021/12/06/testing-shift-left-observability-with-the-grafana-stack-opentelemetry-and-k6/) - From the Grafana blog: a summary of Executive Director of Platform Engineering at JPMorgan Chase, Vinodh Ravi's talk at ObservabilityCON 2021.

 - [Umbraco 9 - What a Performance!](https://moriyama.co.uk/about-us/news/blog-umbraco-9-what-a-performance/) - Test the performance of Umbraco v9 on Azure against Umbraco v8 and comparing Windows vs Linux.